jaisharmz/tiny-anaflash/jai-sharma-1-19-24.md

 ```
 If you would like to train and test a model from scratch, run the following commands.
 ```
-python3 train.py # collect data and train model from scratch python3 test.py # find benchmark results on trained model before quantization python3 model_converter.py # quantize trained model
-python3 tflite_test.py # find benchmark results on trained model after quantization
+python3 train.py # collect data and train model from scratch (changed from 500 epochs to 5 epochs to limit training time) python3 test.py # find benchmark results on trained model before quantization python3 model_converter.py # quantize trained model python3 tflite_test.py # find benchmark results on trained model after quantization